Details About Hindu Wedding Traditions: Gujurati, Tamil, Telgu and more

 PRE EVENTS

-Pati Potro is where the family assembles at the one member of the couple’s home to decide the marriage date.
-The one member of the couple’s family gifts the one member of the couple with auspicious items such as sweets, fish, betel leaves, and betel nut.
+Pati Potro is where the family assembles at one partner’s home to decide the marriage date.
+The family gifts the couple auspicious items such as sweets, fish, betel leaves, and betel nut, symbolizing prosperity and blessing.
+These Bengali Hindu wedding traditions often set the tone for the larger multi-day celebration, and we support couples by coordinating family arrivals, gift presentations, and timeline details so the ritual feels smooth and meaningful.

-Aashirbaad is the Bengali version of the Engagement Ceremony but instead of the couple exchanging rings, the future in-laws bless them with gold jewlery, clothing, and sweets.
+Aashirbaad is the Bengali version of the engagement ceremony, but instead of the couple exchanging rings, elders and future in-laws bless them with gold jewelry, clothing, and sweets.
+This is a blessing-forward ritual centered on family approval, and it is often paired with additional celebrations that may include music, hosting, and formal family introductions, especially when planning modern fusion or destination-style Bengali weddings.

 Holud Kota is where an odd number (5, 7, or 9) married women make Haldi paste out of raw turmeric sticks using grinding stones.
-One woman called the ayo actually holds the grinding stones while the other women hold onto her hands and elbows as she grinds it.
-The women then grind rice powder from scratch, called Dhan Kota.
+One woman, called the ayo, holds the grinding stones while the other women hold onto her hands and elbows as she grinds.
+The women also grind rice powder from scratch, called Dhan Kota, and these preparations become part of the sacred continuity of the upcoming wedding rituals.

 Ganga Nemontron & Kola Gach Nemontron.
-After the Holud Kota, the women go to invite the Gangese or the Goddess Ganga to the wedding.
-The women take bananas, betel leaves, nuts, and sindoor.
-After the Ganga is invited, a Banana tree is invited too and an unbloomed plantain leaf is taken from the tree and tied to a dorpon.
+After Holud Kota, the women go to invite the Ganges (or Goddess Ganga) to the wedding.
+They take bananas, betel leaves, nuts, and sindoor, and after inviting Ganga, they invite a banana tree as well.
+An unbloomed plantain leaf is taken from the tree and tied to a dorpon, reinforcing the symbolic protection and blessing woven into Bengali Hindu wedding ceremonies.

-Dodhi Mongol & Jol Tola is where the mothers of the couple feed them with curds, puffed rice, and sweets before the start of the wedding rituals.
-This is the last meal as they need to fast until the wedding is over.
-During this, a group of women go to the Ganges to collect the water for the wedding baths.
+Dodhi Mongol & Jol Tola is where the mothers of the couple feed them curds, puffed rice, and sweets before the start of the wedding rituals.
+This becomes the last meal as the couple fasts until the wedding is over.
+During this time, a group of women goes to the Ganges to collect the water used for wedding baths, linking the ceremony to sacred water and ancestral tradition.

 CEREMONY